 Quality Improvement Organization (QIO) - A group of practicing doctors and other health care experts paid by the Federal government to check and improve the care given to Medicare patients.
-See Chapter 2, Section 4 for information about how to contact the QIO for your state.
+See Exhibit B at the end of this Evidence of Coverage for information about how to contact the QIO for your state.